sahilkoundal98/Pattern-Questions/README.md

 # Pattern-Questions
-This is a repository for java pattern questions such as SolidRectangle, HollowRectangle, HalfPyramid, InvertedHalf Pyramid, InvertedRotated HalfPyramid.
+This is a repository for java pattern questions such as SolidRectangle, HollowRectangle, HalfPyramid, InvertedHalf Pyramid, InvertedRotated HalfPyramid, ZeroOneTriangle, HalfNumberPyramid, InvertedHalfNumberPyramid, Floyd's Triangle.